Ketanserin

-Ketanserin (INN, USAN, BAN) (brand name Sufrexal; former developmental code name R41468) is a drug used clinically as an antihypertensive agent and in scientific research to study the serotonin system; specifically, the 5-HT2 receptor family.
-It was discovered at Janssen Pharmaceutica in 1980.
-It is not available in the United States.
+Ketanserin, sold under the brand name Sufrexal, is an antihypertensive agent which is used to treat arterial hypertension and vasospastic disorders.
+It is also used in scientific research as an antiserotonergic agent in the study of the serotonin system; specifically, the 5-HT2 receptor family.
+The drug is taken by mouth.

+Side effects of ketanserin include dizziness, tiredness, edema, dry mouth, weight gain, and QT interval prolongation.
+Ketanserin acts as a selective antagonist of the serotonin 5-HT2A, α1-adrenergic, and histamine H1 receptors.
+It also shows lower affinity for various other targets.

+Ketanserin was discovered at Janssen Pharmaceutica in 1980.
+It was the first serotonin 5-HT2A receptor antagonist to be discovered that showed selectivity over other serotonin receptors.
+The drug is not available in the United States and is mostly no longer marketed throughout the rest of the world.

 Uses

 Medical uses

 Ketanserin is classified as an antihypertensive by the World Health Organization and the National Institute of Health.

 It has been used to reverse pulmonary hypertension caused by protamine (which in turn was administered to reverse the effects of heparin overdose).

 The reduction in hypertension is not associated with reflex tachycardia.

 It has been used in cardiac surgery.

 A 2000 Cochrane Review found that, compared to placebo, ketanserin did not provide significant relief for people suffering from Raynaud's phenomenon attacks in the setting of progressive systemic sclerosis (an autoimmune disorder).
 While the frequency of the attacks was unaffected by ketanserin, there was a reduction in the duration of the individual attacks.
 However, due to the significant adverse effect burden, the authors concluded that ketanserin's utility for this indication is likely unbeneficial.

 Ketanserin is a selective 5-HT2A receptor antagonist that was initially developed as an anti-hypertensive medicine.
 However, now the drug is available as a topical gel formulation for treating wounds, burns, ulcers, and anal fissures.
 Its action is through the acceleration of epithelialization.